exakat/exakat/docs/Rules.rst

 +--------------+-------------------------------------------------------------------------------------------------+

 .. _uses-default-values:

 Uses Default Values
 ###################

 Default values are provided to methods so as to make it convenient to use.
 However, with new versions, those values may change.
-For example, in PHP 5.4, `htmlentities() <http://www.php.net/htmlentities>`_ switched from Latin1 to UTF-8 default encoding.
+For example, in PHP 5.4, `'htmlentities() <http://www.php.net/htmlentities>`_ switched from Latin1 to UTF-8 default encoding.

 .. code-block:: php